kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

 Upgrade: No changes required for existing workloads.
 Enable the `PerPodPIDLimit` feature gate to start using the feature.

-Downgrade: Existing Pods with `spec.resources.limits.pid` continue running with node-level `podPidsLimit`.
+Downgrade: When downgrading to a Kubernetes version without this feature, existing Pods with `spec.resources.limits.pids` continue running with node-level `podPidsLimit` (the older kubelet does not enforce the pod-level limit).
 The field is preserved on existing objects but rejected on new Pods.

 ### Version Skew Strategy